 - itemscope — To indicate that the tagged element is an item and will have descriptors

 - itemtype — To indicate what the tagged item is and its properties, connected to the URL of whatever Schema markup is going to be used, such as “https://schema.org/MusicEvent”

 - itemprop — To indicate the properties of a tagged item

 2. Resource Descriptive Framework in Attributes (RDFa)

-RDFa is very similar to microdata in how it is used as extensions to existing HTML code.
-RDFa also has to be added onto every individual item that you want to mark up.
+RDFa is very similar to microdata in how it is used as an extension to existing HTML code.
+RDFa also has to be added to every individual item that you want to mark up.
 It can be used with HTML, XHTML, and XML-based web documents.

 Some of the basic RDFa attributes are: